Diagnosis

 Coping and support

-If you or someone in your family has sickle cell anemia, you might consider the following to help you cope:
+If you or someone in your family has sickle cell anemia, these ideas might help you cope:

 • Finding someone to talk with.
 Living with a chronic illness is stressful.
 Consider consulting a mental health professional, such as a psychologist, counselor or social worker, to help you cope.

 • Join a support group.
-Ask your health care provider about support groups for families in your area.
-Talking with others who are facing challenges similar to yours can be helpful.
+Ask your healthcare team about support groups for families in your area.
+Talking with others who face challenges similar to yours can be helpful.

-• Exploring ways to cope with the pain.
-Work with your health care provider to find ways to control your pain.
-Pain medications can't always take all the pain away.
-Different techniques work for different people, but it might be worth trying heating pads, hot baths, massages or physical therapy.
+• Explore ways to cope with the pain.
+Pain medicine can't always take away all the pain.
+Work with your healthcare professional to find ways to control your pain.
+You might try heating pads, hot baths, massages or physical therapy.

 • Learning about sickle cell anemia to make informed decisions about care.
-If you have a child with sickle cell anemia, learn as much as you can about the disease.
+Learn as much as you can about the disease.
 Ask questions during your child's appointments.
-Ask your health care team to recommend good sources of information.
+Ask your healthcare team to recommend good sources of information.

 Preparing for your appointment

 Sickle cell anemia is usually diagnosed through genetic screening done when a baby is born.
-Those test results will likely be given to your family doctor or pediatrician.
-He or she will likely refer you to a doctor who specializes in blood disorders (hematologist) or a pediatric hematologist.
+Those test results will likely be given to your primary healthcare professional, who may refer you to a doctor who specializes in blood disorders, called a hematologist, or a pediatric hematologist.

 Here's information to help you get ready for your appointment.